btcguide/btcguide.github.io/_pages/known-issues/coldcard.md

 Looks can be deceiving, as this is a very powerful and purpose-built device.

 #### Non-Reproducible Builds
-While Coldcard builds are signed by Coldard, they are not built in a way that is reproducible so they cannot be independently verified.
+While Coldcard builds are signed by Coldcard, they are not built in a way that is reproducible so they cannot be independently verified.
 That said, Coldcard firmware is fully open so users can compile it themselves if they want this guarantee.

 #### Written in Python